britram/taps-transports/draft-ietf-taps-transports-02.md

 By default, TCP segment partitioning uses Nagle's algorithm {{RFC0896}} to buffer data at the sender into large segments, potentially incurring sender-side buffering delay; this algorithm can be disabled by the sender to transmit more immediately, e.g. to enable smoother interactive sessions.

-[EDITOR’S NOTE: discuss URG and PSH flag]
+[EDITOR'S NOTE: add URGENT and PUSH flag (note {{RFC6093}} says SHOULD NOT use due to the range of TCP implementations that process TCP urgent indications differently.) ]

+A checksum provides an Integrity Check and is mandatory across the entire packet.
+The TCP checksum does not support partial corruption protection as in DCCP/UDP-Lite).
+This check protects from misdelivery of data corrupted data, but is relatively weak, and applications that require end to end integrity of data are recommended to include a stronger integrity check of their payload data.

 A TCP service is unicast.

 ### Interface description

 A User/TCP Interface is defined in {{RFC0793}} providing six user commands: Open, Send, Receive, Close, Status.
-This interface does not handle configuration of TCP options or parameters beside the PUSH and URGENT flags.
+This interface does not describe configuration of TCP options or parameters beside use of the PUSH and URGENT flags.

 In API implementations derived from the BSD Sockets API, TCP sockets are created using the `SOCK_STREAM` socket type.